Parents

 The pandemic left many young people navigating anxiety, self-doubt, emotional fatigue, and shaken confidence, even when they appear “fine” on the outside.
 At the same time, family life has shifted.
 More households rely on two working parents, which reflects strength and resilience, but also means many children and teens are spending more time managing stress, expectations, and emotions on their own.

-Research in developmental psychology and neuroscience consistently shows that children are naturally resilient, and that resilience is strengthened through supportive relationships and the practice of learnable skills such as emotional regulation, problem-solving, and self-awareness (Harvard Center on the Developing Child).
+Research in developmental psychology and neuroscience consistently shows that children are naturally resilient, and that resilience is strengthened through supportive relationships and the practice of learnable skills such as emotional regulation, problem-solving, self-awareness, and self-trust (Harvard Center on the Developing Child).

 Teachers care deeply, yet schools are not designed to consistently teach emotional regulation, resilience, identity development, and self-trust alongside academic demands.
 There simply isn’t enough time in the school day to meet every emotional need our youth are experiencing.

-This work honors the real pressures today’s youth face and meets them where they are—helping them move forward with calm, clarity, and a strong sense of self.
+This work honors the real pressures today’s youth face and meets them where they are—helping them move forward with calm, clarity, and a strong sense of self and self-trust.

 Frequently Asked Questions